abvalatouski/brainfuck/README.md

 My Brainfuck implementation (currently written in C#).

-TODO: Rewrite the project in C or Rust.
+TODO: Rewrite the project in C or Rust to simplify the project.
+C# is kinda bloated.

 ## Supported Architectures